nicolasbrunner/articles/mountainbike/plasticwheels.md

 ![Proprietary tubeless valve](/assets/Valve-min.jpeg)
 *This proprietary valve caused me a lot of troubles.*

 Specialized designed a proprietary valve for their carbon wheels.
 Instead of a locknut, the valve threads directly into the rim.
 It’s a clever way to save a few grams, and you can still run a traditional tubeless valve if you want.
-However the presta valve body is tapered towards the top.
-But specialized’s valve body tapers at the top, and that meant neither my pump nor a friend’s Bontrager tubeless pump could form an airtight seal with the valve core removed This is a real design flaw in my opinion - and one that could easily be fixed in a future version.
+However, the presta valve body is tapered towards the top and that meant neither my pump nor a friend’s Bontrager tubeless pump could form an airtight seal with the valve core removed This is a real design flaw in my opinion - and one that could easily be fixed in a future version.
 An air compressor with a Schrader pump head (firmly held down) finally did the trick.

 ## Fantastic plastic?